“It was under Sudan’s dark skies that I first wondered what lay beyond. That question has never left me.”

 While my core scientific pursuits lie in unraveling the mysteries of the cosmos, I am equally passionate about making science accessible, particularly to communities facing adversity.
 I am proud to co-lead the Photon Scientific Centre for Natural Sciences and Metaphysics (Photon SCNSM) in Sudan.
 This initiative, which I helped establish, aims to support physics and astronomy education for Sudanese students and researchers affected by ongoing conflict in Sudan, helping them keep their scientific dreams alive even when things are incredibly hard.
 This work truly comes from the heart; it connects me to where I'm from and reminds me of what I hope to give back.

-I truly believe that science has this incredible power–not just to explain the cosmos, but to bring people together, no matter their borders, languages, or struggles.
+I truly believe that science has this incredible power in bringing people together, no matter their borders, languages, or struggles.
 Through both my research and my outreach efforts, I hope to keep building those vital connections: bridging questions with answers, and linking the distant stars with the hopeful faces looking up at them.

 Education